pgy2 am care

 52 weeks The resident will serve in the layered learning model as a mentor and preceptor to PGY1 residents and pharmacy interns while on rotation.
 The resident will have opportunities to deliver a didactic lecture(s).
 The resident is expected to complete the teaching certificate offered at UC Davis Health if not completed during their PGY1 year at UC Davis Health or equivalent teaching certificate elsewhere.

-52 weeks Residents will have chair responsibilities to serve on either the P&T Ambulatory Care Sub-Committee or the Ambulatory/Outpatient Care Leadership Committee (“The Control Room”).
+52 weeks Residents will have chair responsibilities to serve on either the P&T Ambulatory Care Sub-Committee, P&T Committee, or UC-Wide Specialty Clinical Subgroup.

 Staffing/Service